Ziggeo/ziggeo-video-for-jm-resume-manager/readme.txt

 = 1.6 =
 * Improvement: Using v2 API calls.
 * Improvement: Added a check for submenu creation to know that we have the core plugin present, helping us avoiding errors if it is not.
+* Improvement: Added a check if core plugin is installed and available.
+Instead of silent continuation if it is not, it will now report that it is missing.

 == Changelog ==